Transitional Living for Teens and Young Adults

 Recovery is an ongoing process, and transitional living can play a crucial role in full recovery and wellness.
 There are many benefits to these programs, and several studies continue to show how vital transitional living can be after residential treatment for teenagers and young adults.

-The support in transitional living offers a variety of benefits for your teen daughters and sons who may be recovering from addiction:
+The support in transitional living offers a variety of benefits for your teen daughters and sons who may be recovering:

-- People recovering from addiction can slowly integrate themselves using the tools learned at their residential treatment center.
+- People recovering can slowly integrate themselves using the tools learned at their residential treatment center.

 - People living in a transitional center have onsite support and the opportunity to make friends outside of the house.